-However, if you want a thriving, revenue producing direct mail fundraising program with long-term growth, new donors must be acquired every year.
+However, if you want a thriving, revenue-producing direct mail fundraising program with long-term growth, new donors must be acquired every year

 I’ve talked with a few nonprofits who year after year wonder why they are seeing a drop in revenue, only to find out they decreased the mail quantity for their acquisition mailings.
 Many tell me, “It costs too much and we lose money.”

-Making the mistake in believing a donor acquisition program is a failure because it’s not making money is detrimental to a nonprofits future.
+Making the mistake in believing a donor acquisition program is a failure because it’s not making money is detrimental to the future of a nonprofit.
 Direct mail donor acquisition mailings WILL lose money.

 Instead of measuring how much was lost, organizations should measure how much money was spent to acquire a new donor.
 The old saying “You have to spend money to make money” rings true here.

 But it doesn’t stop there.
 An effective “welcome” appeal is needed to get your brand new donors to give a second gift.
 It’s crucial in getting them to become long term donors.